 Dropdown

 Dropdown allows the user to select from an overlaid vertical list of options.
-A selected value is displayed in the dropdown field.
-Dropdowns provide a screen space-efficient way of interacting with a list of selectable options.
+A selected value or values is displayed in the dropdown field, providing a screen space-efficient way of interacting with the list.

 - When a user needs the ability to choose one value from a set of five to 10 options.